-Serbia: Power utility EPS CEO, Without restriction and increase in price26.
-May 2014. / News Serbia Energy
+Serbia: Power utility EPS CEO, Without restriction and increase in price, News Serbia Energy

 The danger to the Serbia energy system is not over yet, but it remains stable and restrictions are not planned, said acting director of EPS Aleksandar Obradovic.
 Obradovic said that EPS had no plan to increase electricity for tariff consumers in this year.